Last updated: 04/17/2024

 No other tests are needed to diagnose SMA, although additional testing may be initially performed to exclude other conditions that could have a similar clinical presentation.
 This can include genetic testing associated with other diseases, metabolic or biochemical tests or evaluation of the transmission of electrical signals from nerves to muscles (electromyography; EMG).
 Muscle biopsy may be considered when the above testing does not reveal a diagnosis.

 Newborn screening for SMA is being implemented throughout the United States.
-As of January 2021, 39 states screen for SMA representing 86% of all infants born in the U.S. Newborn screening facilitates early identification of infants with SMA and thus early implementation of treatment.
+As of January 2021, 39 states screen for SMA representing 86% of all infants born in the U.S. Newborn screening facilitates early identification of infants with SMA and thus early treatment.
 Infants identified by SMA newborn screening are urgently referred for confirmatory testing, discussion of treatments and care.
 Early treatment prior to the onset of symptoms provides the best outcomes.
-Newborn screening will not identify 3-5% of infants with SMA due to having a point mutation in the SMN1 gene.
+Newborn screening will not identify 3-5% of infants with SMA due to having a point variant in the SMN1 gene.
 These infants will progress to develop symptoms and require rapid diagnosis and treatment.

 Carrier testing for SMA is also available using a molecular genetic test in which the number of copies of the SMN1 gene is determined.
 The American College of Obstetricians and Gynecologists recommends offering carrier screening for SMA to all women who are considering pregnancy or are currently pregnant.

 The treatment of SMA requires a multidisciplinary team approach and should notably include neurologists, medical geneticists, physical therapists, speech pathologists, pulmonologists, respiratory therapists, medical social workers, nutritionists, psychologists and specialized nurses.
 There are two main components to SMA management: treatment that slows the progression of the disease (disease-modifying therapy) and therapy that helps manage symptoms and improves quality of life (supportive therapy).
-Genetic counseling is recommended for affected individuals and their families.

 Symptomatic therapy